-Want to spend some time on North Shore of Oahu, Hawaii?
+Want to spend some time on the North Shore of Oahu Hawaii?
 There are so many things to do on North Shore you will not be disappointed!

 North Shore of Oahu extends the 17-mile coastal area between Ka’ena Point to the west and eastward to Kahuku Point.
 It is most famous for its surfing, snorkeling, and beaches.

-Let’s explore all the fun things to do on the North Shore of Oahu!
+Let’s explore all the Best things to do on the North Shore Oahu!